-I know it’s lame–what 22-year old wants to plan for being 60?
+I know it’s lame.
+What 22-year old wants to plan for being 60?
 But I hope that the following math (did this article just get more lame?) will convince you.
-This post contains a lot of numbers, so let me know if you have any questions.

-The answer to these questions deals with compound interest, or the idea that your money grows, and then the new growth grows, and then the growth’s growth grows.
-It’s like a tree; every new branch (growth) then sprouts off it’s own new branches.
+The answer to these questions involves compound interest.
+It’s the idea that your money grows, and then the new growth grows, and then the growth’s growth grows.
+Compound interest acts like a tree; every new branch (growth) sprouts off it’s own new branches.

 Let’s do the same thing for Years 10, 20, 30

 The money Wallace invests at age 22 will grow more than twice as much as the money he invests at 32, and more than 10 times as much as the money he invests at 52.
 Crazy.

 Note: this math does not take inflation into account!
 To look at some similar analysis that includes inflation, I recommend reading the end of this article.